-We are proud to have a team of highly skilled professionals to help you achieve optimum mental, emotional & physical wellbeing, therefore, we are pleased to offer a range of wellbeing therapies through one2one Mind.
+We are proud to have a team of highly skilled professionals in our Bridgend therapy centre to help you achieve optimum mental, emotional & physical wellbeing, therefore, we are pleased to offer a range of wellbeing therapies through one2one Mind.

 Psychotherapy has been shown to be effective for people experiencing family and relationship difficulties, mental health difficulties, anxiety and depression, separation and divorce, eating disorders, violence, self-harm, drug and alcohol misuse and the effects of trauma.

 Unfortunately we cannot take direct bookings at the clinic for our Psychotherapists.